Devolutions/doc/docs/en/kb/z-parking/html-export-using-symmetric-encryption.md

 ---
 title: HTML Export Using Symmetric Encryption
 ---
-As we all know, email isn't secure.
+As we all know, email is not secure.
 But it’s convenient, fast and free – and so many of us ignore the security risks.

 Yet when you step back and think about it, ask yourself: Would you ever think of sending cash through the regular mail?
 Even sending it through a courier is risky!
 But if you send sensitive information via email, that’s pretty much what you’re doing.